-It’s not a technical problem.
-It’s a data problem.
-A big one.
+It's not a technical problem.
+It's a data problem.

 Some municipalities possess the necessary data (fewer than 1%), but it's the car manufacturers, navigation apps, traffic suppliers and smart city grids that truly require the data in order for it to be effective—there currently is no bridge.

 Motorists and vehicles should be aware when emergency responders are approaching.
 After all, idle time and driver distraction continues to soar.
-For that matter, people should also know where construction and utility workers are present in the roads, as well as other city agencies that impact urban transportation.
+For that matter, people should also know where construction and utility workers are present in the roads, as well as other city agencies that impact traffic flow.
 Frankly, we owe it to our first responders and city partners to help them meet the growing transportation demands of our cities.